DatTVu/OpenGL-GEngine/README.md

-# OpenGL-Tutorial
+# OpenGL From Scratch
-My attempt at learning OpenGL from scratch
+My attempt at learning OpenGL from scratch in 2019.
+There were tons of hard-coding.
+There was no CMake to manage builds.
+The project structure was an absolute mess.
+In 2025, I embarked on a journey to make a game engine from scratch again.
+This time, the rendering pipeline will first support Vulkan.
+I will port OpenGL to the engine later.
+The new project will have CMake as well as a bit more organized structure.
+Please refer to my Vulkan engine repo. :)

 # Generating Terrain and Sampling Terrain Texture
 <img width="954" height="744" alt="terrain" src="https://github.com/user-attachments/assets/9fed694b-7f97-4613-b91d-927afa312c70" />